 - Since the QGC UI uses the same UI code for all OSes, QGC does not follow the UI design guidelines specified by the OS itself.
 It has it's own visual style which is somewhat of a hybrid of things picked from each OS.
 Hence the UI looks and works mostly the same on all OS.
 Once again this means for example that QGC running on Android won't necessarily look like an android app.
 Or QGC running on an iPhone will not look or work like most other iPhone apps.
 That said the QGC visual/functional style should be understandable to these OS users.

 - It takes less time to design a new feature since the UI coding is done once using this hybrid model and control set.
 Layout reflow is quite capable in Qt QML and becomes second nature once you get used to it.

-- A piece of UI can be functionally tested on only platform since the functional code is the same across all form factors.
+- A piece of UI can be functionally tested on one platform since the functional code is the same across all form factors.
 Only layout flow must be visually checked on multiple devices but this is fairly easily done using the mobile simulators.
 In most cases this is what is needed: